thunderbird89/esf/stories/story-knock-knock.md

 There was a pause.

 > "Honestly?
 I don't know.
 The connections aren't rated for combat stress.
 If *Cardigan* takes a hard hit, we could lose shields entirely.
 Or the feedback could fry the generators.
-Or—"
+Or - "

 > "Lieutenant."
 Marcus's voice cut through the spiral.
 "Will you have shields up in ten hours?"